Careers360 Logo

 Electric Charge:

-The charge is the property associated with the matter due to which it produces and experiences the electrical and magnetic effects.
+Charge of a material body or particle is the property (acquired or natural) due to which it produces and experiences electrical and magnetic effects.
+Some of naturally occurring charged particles are electrons, protons, α-particles etc.

 • Electric charge is a scalar quantity